woruz/todo/README.md

 | `npm install`         | Installs dependencies                           |
 | `npm run dev`         | Starts the local dev server at `localhost:5000` |
 | `npm start`           | Starts the local client server at `localhost:3000` |

+## Important Note

+Please use the same format of data as shown in Book1.xlsx